waasiq/yakamoz/README.md

     ```
     python ./src/shell.py
     ```
-3. Use  the run command inside to read from a file.
+3. Use  the run command inside to read from a file or write the code.
    ```
     yakamoz >>> run('app.ykmz')
    ```